meganlsmith/delimitR/fullmanual.md

 Applying the RF classifier to the observed data.
 ------------------------------------------------

 Now, we're ready to apply the RF classifier to the observed data.
 To do this, we use the function RF\_predict\_abcrf(), which requires the RF object, the observed dataset, the Reduced Prior, the Full Prior, and the number of trees, which should match that used to construct the classifier.
+Note that there is currently a bug causing the interpretation of this table to be confusing.
+The models are ordered in the same way as in the confusion matrix (strict alphanumerical), though they are labelled 1 through n.
+A patch will be released soon with this issue fixed (05/27/2019, estimated update 05/31/2019).

     prediction <- RF_predict_abcrf(myRF, myobserved, ReducedPrior, FullPrior, 500)
     prediction